 Our mental and emotional well-being is essential for leading a satisfying and healthy life.
-However, mental illness can often creep into our lives to make us feel anxious, stressed, and even depressed.
-But our mind and body often give us subtle warning signs of mental illness that we should never ignore.
+However, mental illness can creep into our lives and make us feel anxious, stressed, and even depressed.
+Our mind and body often give us subtle mental illness symptoms as warnings that we should never ignore.

 Although we may not know what actually causes such mental illness, we can learn to identify the signs and recognize them during the early stages.
 This can help us to overcome these mental conditions and live a happier, more confident life.